makiisthenes/GeoTracker-Apple-Automation/README.md

 leave_home
 ```

-This should be handled nicely to present human readable messages like "Michael" title case user attribute, "has entered the workplace - timestamp, this has been recorded on AWS DynamoDB"
+Based on the action, the system generates a human-readable message, e.g., "Michael has entered the workplace - timestamp.
+This has been recorded on AWS DynamoDB."

 --------

-#### Example JSON Event Object for Lambda Recieved.
+### Example JSON Event Object for Lambda Recieved.
-This is the typical object with the following path and object,
+Here is an example of the typical event object received by Lambda:

 ```json
 {